DhiTV: Closure

 The closure of the channel was abruptly announced to staff on Wednesday afternoon, just a day after the ruling Progressive Party of the Maldives dominated parliament approved a draconian law re-criminalising defamation.
 DhiFM, a radio station affiliated with the TV station, DhiFM plus, and the Dhivehi Online website were also shut down.
 A memo sent to staff at the radio and TV stations said that the network's parent companies, Broadcasting Maldives and Maldives Media Company, do not believe the channels “can be run in a sustainable manner under the current circumstances. ”Midhath Adam, DhiTV’s CEO, declined to comment.
 But people briefed on the closure said the decision was linked to the defamation law.
 “It is no longer safe to practice journalism,” an informed source said.
 DhiTV is mostly owned by tourism tycoon Mohamed Moosa, known as Champa Uchu.
 DhiTV and DhiFM responded to threat of action from the broadcast regulator by displaying an upside down picture of the chair of the Maldives Broadcasting Commission, Mohamed Shaheeb.
 In November 2012, the station's CEO was summoned to a parliamentary committee after MPs complained that it had aired defamatory content.

-The transmission of the channel gone shutdown & DhiTV putted their final nail to coffin on 11 August 2016 & the official website of DhiTV existed until 24 October 2016. the channel is no longer airing now.
+The transmission of the channel gone shutdown & DhiTV putted their final nail to coffin on 11 August 2016 & the official website of DhiTV existed until 24 October 2016.
+No reason for the closure was given.